brucejwardlow/buffsaf-demo/README.md

 ### HTML version - UNSTABLE

 The HTML version of BuffSAF Demo is intended for use in justifications of getting a Python environment installed.
 With care, I've gotten it stable up to batches of 375 mb.
+>Warning: Please ensure you only click on the "Compile" button once, as it will hang with no visibile indication that it is processing the file in the html version.

-This verion uses [pyodide](https://github.com/pyodide/pyodide) and [stlite](https://github.com/whitphx/stlite) to run fully in a client-side browser.
+This version uses [pyodide](https://github.com/pyodide/pyodide) and [stlite](https://github.com/whitphx/stlite) to run fully in a client-side browser.

 To run this version: